 - What were the findings and items that need to be corrected?

 - What are the specific steps and when do they intend to notify their customers (you) regarding the status of recovery?

 You will never be able to manage your recovery without timely information from your vendor.
 Reread that last sentence again.
 In your customer’s eyes you're the focal point of information.
 Not just, “we're temporarily experiencing a disruption in service,” but “here's what's happening and when we expect the situation to be solved.”

 Say you're a financial institution.
 A storm in the Northeast took out a data center for eight days that effected more than 100 institutions.
 Imagine facing customers who need cash but you have no clue of their account balance and are really not sure when the situation will be resolved.
 This is where your recovery plan is critical.
 What are you going to do as each hour of any disaster ticks by?

 Vendor management is all about your management of processes that are within your control.
 You can’t be expected to fill sandbags, but you are expected to provide service to your customers.
 Hint: Keep your own updated customers list including contact information.

 Preparing for Natural Disasters

 Furthermore, they follow traditional geographical patterns.
-So as a vendor manager in a routinely adverse weather related area, there is some regularity to your attentiveness to disaster preparedness and especially YOUR recovery process.
+So as a vendor manager in a routinely adverse weather-related area, there's some regularity to your attentiveness to disaster preparedness and especially YOUR recovery process.
 The goal: be sure all the publicity is on the disaster and the recovery goes so smoothly that it never gets reported.